Performances Of Wide Enrichment to Raise awareness on different abilities and promote integration

 Creative Europe, CULTURE Sub-programme, Cultural cooperation projects – Call 2018

 The POWER project was conceived by Coop.
-Nazareno (IT) and 3 partner organisations (GR, CZ, SP) to promote the transnational co-production of a play with disabled actors, as well as the mobility of artists; POWER aims to increase the skills and knowledge of operators who usually organise artistic activities for disabled people, in order to improve their preparation and their skills regarding good practices to be adopted.
+Nazareno (IT) and 3 partner organisations (GR, CZ, IE) to promote the transnational co-production of a play with disabled actors, as well as the mobility of artists; POWER aims to increase the skills and knowledge of operators who usually organise artistic activities for disabled people, in order to improve their preparation and their skills regarding good practices to be adopted.
 POWER will also improve the participation of young and old in theatrical activities, through actions of empowerment of the public in schools and through the organization of daytime replicas of performances specifically designed for them.

 The general objective of the project is also to give greater visibility and resonance to theatrical performances and training activities that actively involve people with disabilities.
 POWER intends to enhance and promote as a true artistic expression this theatrical genre, which is difficult to find adequate visibility in traditional theatres and theatre seasons, and even more difficult to allow people with disabilities / actors to circulate in foreign countries to stage their performance.

 At the same time the social impact of the project will be very significant, since disabled people will fight those stigmas and social prejudices that usually make them feel “less” able than “normal people”, thus increasing their self-esteem and feeling more included in the society where they live thanks to the support of specially trained operators.
 On the other hand, the social impact will be on the whole society, which will change the traditional perception towards disabled people.

 – To strengthen and improve the artistic skills of people with disabilities, in particular in the field/sector of entertainment, and to promote their transnational mobility;

 – To improve the social integration of disabled people and migrants through theatre as a universal language and barrier-free tool;